Manukaushikk/100-Days-of-DSA---/Readme.md

-### 100 DAYS OF DSA

 # Language basics (Java) / OOPS

                 ➡️ Day 1 to Day 5
                     Polymorphism        Day 1 ✅
                     Inheritance         Day 2 ✅
                     Encapsulation       Day 3 ✅
                     Abstractions        Day 4 ✅

                     Basic Programs      Day 5 ✅

                         → Is Number Prime ?

                         → Print all Prime Numbers till N

                         → Prime Factorization

                         → Print all Fibonacci Numbers till N

                         → Count Digits in a Number

                         → Digit of Number

                         → Reverse of a Numbers

                         → Inverse a Number

                         → Rotate a Number

                         → Pythagorean Triplet

                         Now 29 - 01 - 2023 All Completed ✅

 # Arrays/2D Arrays
         ➡️ Day 6 to Day 20